godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

 Provide input data
 ------------------

-As you might remember we want to pass an input array to our shader, multiply each element by 2 and get the results.
+As you might remember, we want to pass an input array to our shader, multiply each element by 2 and get the results.

 To pass values to a compute shader we need to create a buffer.
 We are dealing